-On 18 November 2022, TCCI and other Toyota affiliates entered into a U.S.\$ 5.0 billion 364 day syndicated bank credit facility pursuant to a 364 Day Credit Agreement, a U.S.\$ 5.0 billion three year syndicated bank credit facility pursuant to a Three Year Credit Agreement and a U.S.\$ 5.0 billion five year syndicated bank credit facility pursuant to a Five Year Credit Agreement.
+On 17 November 2023, TCCI and other Toyota affiliates entered into a U.S.\$ 5.0 billion 364 day syndicated bank credit facility pursuant to a 364 Day Credit Agreement, a U.S.\$ 5.0 billion three year syndicated bank credit facility pursuant to a Three Year Credit Agreement and a U.S.\$ 5.0 billion five year syndicated bank credit facility pursuant to a Five Year Credit Agreement.
 The ability to make drawdowns under the 364 Day Credit Agreement, the Three Year Credit Agreement and the Five Year Credit Agreement is subject to covenants and conditions customary in transactions of this nature, including negative pledge provisions, cross default provisions and limitations on consolidations, mergers and sales of assets.
-The 364 Day Credit Agreement, the Three Year Credit Agreement and the Five Year Credit Agreement may be used for general corporate purposes and were not drawn upon as of 30 November 2022.
-The 364 Day Credit Agreement dated as of 5 November 2021, which was extended on 4 November 2022 to 21 November 2022, and the Three Year
+The 364 Day Credit Agreement, the Three Year Credit Agreement and the Five Year Credit Agreement, the Three Year Credit Agreement and Sales of assets.